-Trump voters ambush state office over false rumour Trump removed from primary ballot
+Trump voters ambush state office over false rumour he was removed from primary ballot

-Trump voters ambush state office over false rumour Trump removed from New Hampshire primary ballot
+Trump voters ambush New Hampshire state office over false rumour he was removed from primary ballot

 New Hampshire secretary of state says he’s ‘not seeking to remove any names from the presidential primary ballot’